gracelang/language/spec.md

 ## Concurrency

 The core Grace specification does not describe a concurrent language.
-Different concurrency models may be provided as dialects.
+Various concurrency models may be provided as dialects.

 Grace does not provide overall sequential consistency.
 Rather, Grace provides sequential consistency within a single thread.
 Across threads,